Where does our funding come from?

-This year we will administer $278.635 million for Vote Arts, Culture and Heritage (includes broadcasting) and $84.194 million for Vote Sport and Recreation.
+The Ministry is primarily funded by the Government.
+In the 2018/19 financial year we will administer approximately $322.731 million for Vote Arts, Culture and Heritage and $89.195 million for Vote Sport and Recreation.

 Most of this will fund services supplied by arts, heritage and broadcasting entities outside the Ministry.
 It covers ballet, orchestral, museum, public broadcasting, film archive and Māori performing arts activities.
 Other funding provides for the protection of historic places and the promotion of New Zealand films and the arts.

 Sports and recreation allocations cover services provided by Drug Free Sport New Zealand and Sport New Zealand (Sport NZ).
 We are responsible for making payments for the services supplied and monitoring the Crown’s interests in these organisations on behalf of Ministers.

 More detail on the Ministry’s appropriations is available at https://treasury.govt.nz/publications/budgets/budget-2018

 Internal operating costs